imansaj/Sample_project_battery/README.md

-# Estimation of State Of Health of battery cells by machine learning using experimental data.
+# Estimation of State Of Health of battery cells by machine learning using real-world data.

 ### Running notes
 I set the main folder for saving the data as 'D:/Severson_battery_data/' in the args.main_path.